-The District and PHHC applied for and received loan forgiveness from the SBA on its PPP loans subsequent to June 30, 2021.
+The District and PHHC applied for and received loan forgiveness from the SBA on its PPP loans in 2022.
 In accordance with PPP loan requirements, the District is required to maintain PPP loan files and certain underlying supporting documents for periods ranging from three to six years.
 The District is also required to permit access to such files upon request by the SBA.
 Accordingly, there is potential the District's PPP loan could be subject to further review by the SBA and that previously recognized forgiveness could be reversed based on the outcome of this review.